-Every cell, whether normal or cancerous, must undergo the same process to divide and increase its numbers.
-This explains why anti-cancer drugs are so toxic; they destroy the capability to divide in ALL cells, both cancerous and normal.
-We depend on the constant division of cells to keep our skin in one piece, the lining of our intestines and stomach intact, and our blood's population of red blood cells and disease-fighting cells high.
-Thus, side effects from anti-cancer drugs often cause open sores, bleeding and bruising, stomach or intenstinal ulcers, colonic bleeding, anemia, and poor resistance to infection.
+Every cell, whether normal or cancerous, must undergo the same basic processes in order to divide and multiply.
+That is why anti-cancer drugs are so toxic; they destroy the capability to divide in ALL cells, both cancerous and normal.
+We depend on the constant division of cells to keep our skin in one piece and the lining of our intestines and stomach intact and our blood's population of red blood cells and disease-fighting cells high.
+Thus, side effects from anti-cancer drugs often cause open sores, bleeding and bruising, stomach or intestinal ulcers, colonic bleeding, anemia, and poor resistance to infection.
 Anyone who has had chemotherapy or known a loved one who has had chemotherapy may have experienced the pain of witnessing such side effects.